Security in dwellings is covered in part Q of building regulations – Download Approved Document Q here

 Why are Parts Q and Q1 Necessary?

-What do Parts Q and Q1 Actually Mean?
+What Do Parts Q and Q1 Mean?

-When Does Part Q Apply to my Build or Extension?
+When Does Part Q Apply to My Build or Extension?

 What Type of Doors and Windows Must I Have to Comply With Part Q?